 Indeed, I had told Sadhna that though my son was young, nearly one hundred ninety centimeters tall, healthy and vibrant like a fiddle, I always feared for his life even more than for the safety of his older tom-boyish sister.
 I was always accused of being more inclined towards my daughter, but when it came to personal safety, I somehow feared for my son.

-Fifteen days before he actually went, while driving him home from the airport , I had spontaneously told him: “For the first four years of your life, I carried you on my shoulders.
+Fifteen days before he actually went, while driving him home from the airport , I had told him just out of the blue: “For the first four years of your life, I carried you on my shoulders.
 On my last day, I want you to be around to carry me on your shoulders.”

 He had answered: “Who knows, dad?”

 Fifteen days later, at 5.30 in the morning, I sat up on my bed.
 My left eye twitched furiously.
 I remembered my grandmother quoting from Adhyatma Ramayanam : A woman’s right eye and a man’s left eye twitch when calamity is about to strike.
 I brushed aside the thought and took a walk to calm myself.
 The previous evening, I found a young girl who worked in my office crying.
 A boy from her neighbourhood, whom she knew well, and was studying in the United States, had met with a road accident six months earlier.
 She had just got news that he died after being in coma for all six months.

 “Death is not the end,” I had consoled her.
 “And the one who dies has no reason to grieve.
 It’s tragic only for those who stay back.
 Would it have been better if he continued to live as a vegetable in a foreign hospital?
 You could pray for him, not grieve over him.”
 It was strange, but those words of mine kept repeating itself in my mind as I walked through the breaking dawn.

 When I returned home, my wife was awake.
 “Kumkum called,”she said.